frantisekfarka/ac21007_lab/lab01/README.md

 5. Implement your own boolean functions `myAnd`, `myOr`, `myImply`, and `myXor`.
-   Behavior of these function is described in comments in the file *Main.hs* For each function uncomment the type signature and provide an implementation.
+   Behaviour of these function is described in comments in the file *Main.hs* For each function uncommon the type signature and provide an implementation.

 6. Define a function that converts boolean value to its textual description.
 Yet again the specification and type signature is in comments in *Main.hs*